cijianzy/CNTK/Examples/Image/Detection/FastRCNN/README.md

 ### Running Fast R-CNN on Pascal VOC data

-To download the Pascal data and create the annotations file in CNTK format run the following scripts:
+To download the Pascal data and create the annotation file for Pascal in CNTK format run the following scripts:

 ```
 python Examples/Image/DataSets/Pascal/install_pascalvoc.py